Sciences Po: Public lectures

 Sciences Po organizes public lecture events.
 Recent guest speakers have included Ban Ki-moon, General David Petraeus, Condoleezza Rice, former President of Brazil Luiz Inácio Lula da Silva, Eric Schmidt, Joseph Stiglitz, Sheryl Sandberg, Mario Draghi, UNESCO Director-General Irina Bokova and Harvard University professor Michael Sandel.

 Since 2007 it has organized the Franco-British Dialogue Lecture Series in collaboration with the LSE and the French Embassy in London.
 The lectures are held every term at the LSE's European Institute.

 Reputation and rankings

 National rankings

-Sciences Po has the highest attractivity rate of the French Institutes of political studies, as 86% of students who were admitted to its undergraduate programs accepted their offer.
-In 2022, the admission rate of the school was 10% as the undergraduate level, and 5% on the Paris campus.
+As of 2022, Sciences Po has the highest yield rate of the French Institutes of political studies, as 86% of students who were admitted to its undergraduate programs accepted their offer.
+In 2022, the admission rate of the school was 10% at the undergraduate level, and 5% on the Paris campus.
 In 2023, French students who joined the school had scored an average of 17.9/20 at the Baccalauréat.
 92% of French students admitted to undergraduate programs got their Baccalauréat Summa cum laude ("mention Très bien").

 National rankings place the school in first place in sociology, social policy and administration, in second place in development studies and law, and third place in economics.